 Crossmark is a multi-publisher initiative from Crossref to provide a standard way for readers to locate the current version of a piece of content.
 By applying the Crossmark logo, [add member name] is committing to maintaining the content it publishes, and to alerting readers to changes if and when they occur.

 Clicking on the Crossmark logo will tell you the current status of a document, and may also give you additional publication record information about the document.

 Articles published in Prizren Social Science Journal receive a DOI and are permanently published.
 This applies regardless of the outcome of the peer review that follows after publication.

-All content, including articles that have not (yet), passed peer review, is permanently archived in Lockss and Clockss.
-All versions of all articles that have passed peer review will be archived in Ebsco, DOAJ and in other indexs.
+All content, including articles that have not (yet), passed peer review, is permanently archived in PKP Preservation Network (PKP PN).
+All versions of all articles that have passed peer review will be archived in Ebsco, DOAJ, and in another index.

 Clicking on the CrossMark logo will give you the current status of an article and direct you to the latest published version; it may also give you additional information such as new peer review reports.